Struct std::ffi::OsString

 The byte encoding is an unspecified, platform-specific, self-synchronizing superset of UTF-8.
 By being a self-synchronizing superset of UTF-8, this encoding is also a superset of 7-bit ASCII.

-Note: As the encoding is unspecified, any sub-slice of bytes that is not valid UTF-8 should be treated as opaque and only comparable within the same rust version built for the same target platform.
+Note: As the encoding is unspecified, any sub-slice of bytes that is not valid UTF-8 should be treated as opaque and only comparable within the same Rust version built for the same target platform.
 For example, sending the slice over the network or storing it in a file will likely result in incompatible byte slices.
 See OsString for more encoding details and std::ffi for platform-specific, specified conversions.

 source